 There are many detectors available, the following are tried and tested:

-- The BatBox III D (£157) in various versions has been the “go-to” bat detector for group members.
+- The BatBox III D (£157) in various versions has been the “go-to” bat detector for group members for many years.
 Still a solid choice.

 - The new kid on the block is the Elekon Batscanner (£219), this has the huge advantage of scanning all frequencies simultaneously, and then automatically tuning to, and displaying, the strongest ultrasound frequency.
 There is also a unique Stereo version (£265), that when used with headphones reportedly indicates which direction a bat is coming from.